-Unless a final, mediated bargaining session (under way this week) produces a new collective bargaining agreement (CBA) — or enough progress for both sides to agree to stop the clock — the league and its players will undoubtedly allow a worst-case scenario to play out: The owners will vote today to lock out the players come 12:01 a.m. on Friday, and the players will respond with an attempt to decertify the NFL Players Association as their union.
+Unless a final, mediated bargaining session (under way in Washington, D.C., on Tuesday) produces a new collective bargaining agreement — or enough progress for both sides to agree to stop the clock — the league and its players will undoubtedly allow a worst-case scenario to play out: The owners will vote today to lock out the players come 12:01 a.m.
+Friday, and the players will respond with an attempt to decertify the NFL Players Association as their union.

 “It looks like we’re headed for a legal battle between the PA and NFL, and we’re quickly going to leave the negotiating table and head for the courtroom,” said Gabe Feldman, the director of Tulane University’s sports law program.
 “It’s going to be decertification versus lockout.”

 “The deal doesn’t get done while they’re firing these economic weapons.
-The deal gets done once the dust has settled and we see which side is left with more leverage,” Feldman said.
+The deal gets done once the dust has settled and we see which side is left with more leverage,” said Feldman.
 “It could take a while for the courts to decide which economic weapon trumps.”

-If a worst-case scenario does occur, what will the following weeks (and perhaps months) look like for the players?
+The question this week is: If a worst-case scenario does happen, what will the following weeks (and perhaps months) look like for the players?
 Here are three scenarios that address those issues.
-Hint: None of them are pretty.
+Hint: None of of them are pretty.